Bison2001/cse15l-lab-reports/index.md

 ![Image](login.png)

 ## Fifth try some command
-You can try some command to navigate the file system.
+You can try some commands to navigate the file system.
 ![Image](command.png)